007revad/Synology_enable_M2_volume/README.md

     sudo -i /volume1/scripts/syno_enable_m2_volume.sh --check
     ```

-### The good news ###
+### The good news

 If you run this script then use Storage Manager to create your M.2 storage pool and volume and then run the script again to restore the original setting your storage pool and volume survive and the annoying notifications and warnings are gone.

+Your also volume survives reboots and DSM updates.

-### Known issues in v.0.0.1 beta ###
+### Known issues in v.1.0.3

 1. You **MUST** let the script reboot the NAS.
-If you don't then you won't be able to restart the NAS from the DSM UI (it just continues showing "Restarting..." and nothing happens.
+If you don't then you won't be able to restart the NAS from the DSM UI (it just continues showing "Restarting..." and never actually reboots).
-    - If you exit the shell window without letting the script reboot the NAS you can either press the power button on the Synology or log back in via SSH, type reboot and press enter.
+    - If you exit the shell window without letting the script reboot the NAS you can either press the power button on the Synology or log back in via SSH, type **reboot** and press enter.
 2. If you go into "Control Panel > Shared Folders" before you've rebooted the Synology the Shared Folders window will be blank.